 - Repayment: Repayment and accrual of interest at an annual rate of 5 percent will begin following the expiration of your nine month grace period.
 All payments are to be sent to the SUNY Student Loan Service Center, 5 University Place, Rensselaer, NY 12144-3440.
 You must repay the full loan amount, and all interest and fees generally within ten (10) years.
 You must pay back your student loan, even if you do not graduate, you do not get a job or your education did not meet your expectations.
 The minimum monthly repayment of this loan is $40.
 You may prepay this loan, make loan payments before they are required, or in amounts that are greater than required, at any time without penalty.
 There is a Department of Defense repayment program available for specified military service.

-- Loan Limits: The annual maximum Perkins loan an eligible undergraduate student may borrow is $5,500 and an eligible graduate student may borrow up to $8,000.
-The aggregate unpaid principal amount received by an undergraduate student may not exceed $27,500 and $60,000 for a graduate student. $11,000 is the maximum for all other students.
+- Loan Limits: The annual maximum Perkins loan an eligible undergraduate student may borrow is $5,500.
+The aggregate unpaid principal amount received by an undergraduate student may not exceed $27,500.

 - Enrollment Status: If you do not maintain an enrollment status of at least half time, your loan will be exited and enter repayment.
 A half-time student is defined as an enrolled student who is carrying a half-time academic workload, as determined by the institution which amounts to at least half of the workload of the applicable minimum requirement of a full-time student.
 If you plan to withdraw prior to the program completion, you must notify the Financial Aid office so exit counseling can be provided.

 - Credit Bureau Notification: Your loan will be reported to one or more national credit bureaus on a monthly basis.
 Information will include the disbursement date, amount and repayment status of your loan.